 Rusty Flack was a founding Board Member, past chairman, and board member of The Luzerne Foundation.
 He received the Mary Bevevino Award for Community Service from The Foundation in 2009.
 He was Chairman and CEO of Diamond Consolidated Industries, a fourth-generation family-owned business founded in 1915.
 Rusty’s credo to “always do the right thing” earned the company recognition as one of the Best Places to Work in PA as well as numerous industry awards.

 Rusty’s contributions to the community were legion and included not only generous financial contributions, but also donations of his time and expertise to many organizations.
-He served as the Chairman of the Wyoming Valley Health Care System; Wyoming Seminary College Preparatory School’s Board Chairman and served on the Boards of Misericordia University, Oak Lawn Cemetery Association, Greater Wilkes-Barre Chamber of Business and Industry, First Liberty Bank and Eastern Insurance Group.
+He served as the Chairman of the Wyoming Valley Health Care System; Board Chairman of Wyoming Seminary College Preparatory School; and served on the Boards of Misericordia University, Oak Lawn Cemetery Association, Greater Wilkes-Barre Chamber of Business and Industry, First Liberty Bank, and Eastern Insurance Group.
 He was the chairman of the international World Perforating Conference five times (’95, ’98, ’01, ’04 and ’07.)

-The Flack Family was named Association of Fundraising Professionals Philanthropists of the Year in 2001.
-Rusty received the Junior Achievement Entrepreneur of the Year in 2007, the 2005 Susquehanna University Outstanding Alumni as well as the B’nai B’rith Community Service Award in 2004.
+The Association of Fundraising Professionals named the Flack family Philanthropists of the Year in 2001.
+Rusty received the Junior Achievement Entrepreneur of the Year in 2007, the Susquehanna University Outstanding Alumni Award in 2005, as well as the B’nai B’rith Community Service Award in 2004.